oaktreetrail/ST558_Project2/Tech.md

 These are the packages we are going to be using.

+## Packages Used
+We used the following packages to complete the project:
+- tidyverse for data cleaning and transforming with dplyr, and plotting with ggplot2.

 ## Read In Data and Prepare It For EDA

 Read in the data set